Everything You Ever Wanted to Know About REITs Investing in Singapore is here.

 REITs have become extremely popular in Singapore on the fact that they return at least 90% of their disposable income to shareholders.
 Their dividend yields are usually higher than what is on offer in other investments.

-Perhaps the most important reason why REITs are becoming extremely popular is the fact that they provide a way of owning a property indirectly without having actually buying it.
+Perhaps the most important reason why REITs are becoming extremely popular is the fact that they provide a way of owning a property indirectly without having actually bought it.

 What Is a REIT?